 Summary : Following in the wake of early Polynesian navigators, this voyage takes you to the farthest reaches of Oceania.
 From remote and enigmatic Easter Island, to the historically significant Pitcairn Islands through the “low islands” of the Tuamotu Archipelago to Tahiti, you’ll visit islands that are virtually inaccessible and untouched.
+Dive or snorkel the stunning reefs of Fakarava, part of a UNESCO Biosphere Reserve, and the Pitcairn Islands, identified as one of most unspoiled reef systems in the world.
 Dive or snorkel the stunning reefs of Fakarava, part of a UNESCO Biosphere Reserve, and the Pitcairn Islands, identified as one of most unspoiled reef systems in the world by National Geographic Explorer-in-Residence Enric Sala.
 Trace the legend of the ill-fated H.M.S.
 Bounty from Tahiti to Pitcairn Island, where descendants of its mutineers still live today.
 Explore the unusual geology and wildlife of Henderson Island, a UNESCO World Heritage site, and look for endemic bird species.
 Delve into the intriguing lost culture of Easter Island, and examine ancient burial sites and towering moai with an archaeologist.

-Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Photography, Snorkeling, Dedicated Solo Cabins
+Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Photography, Snorkeling, Dedicated Solo Cabins, Triple/Quad Cabins

 Depart the U.S. on an overnight flight to Santiago, Chile.

-Upon arrival, transfer to your hotel in central Santiago.
-Then, join your group for an evening welcome reception.
+Upon arrival, transfer to your hotel.
+Join your group for an evening welcome reception.

-Early the next morning, fly to Easter Island where you will check into the Hanga Roa Eco Village & Spa for two nights.
+Early this morning, fly to Easter Island where you will check into your hotel for two nights.
 Explore volcanic calderas, jagged lava fields, and sweeping grasslands to discover the colossal moai statues, the astonishing legacy of a long-lost culture.
-Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and intricately carved ceremonial altars.
+Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and see intricately carved ceremonial altars.

 Embark National Geographic Orion on Day 5.

 Set sail from Easter Island on your journey west, listening to talks by your experts as you sail for two days.
-Begin your exploration in Ducie Atoll and spend time watching for frigatebirds and boobies and snorkeling or diving among spectacular reefs.
+Begin your exploration in Ducie Atoll and spend time watching for frigatebirds and boobies and snorkeling or diving (extra fee to dive) among spectacular reefs.
 The next stop is the UNESCO World Heritage site of Henderson Island, an uplifted atoll that is uninhabited and virtually untouched by humans.
-On hikes and Zodiac excursions, discover the island’s four endemic bird species, rich flora and fauna, and fascinating geology.
+Discover the island’s four endemic bird species, rich flora and fauna, and fascinating geology.

 Many of the mutineers of the legendary Bounty made their home on Pitcairn Island in the late 18th century, and about 50 of their descendants still live here today.
 Meet the residents and hear a few words of the unusual Pitkern dialect—a combination of English “sailor speak” and Polynesian phrases.
 Visit the gravesite of the last surviving Bounty mutineer, John Adams, and see the Bounty’s anchor, which was salvaged in 1957.

 Spend a day at sea scanning the horizon with your naturalists, or relaxing on deck with a good book.
-Arrive at Mangareva, the largest of the Gambier Islands, and famous for its black pearls.
-Venture underwater to snorkel or dive, meet islanders to learn about their culture and the missionaries who made their home here, and go on a hike with your naturalists.
+Arrive at Mangareva, the largest of the Gambier Islands, with its interesting history and beautiful lagoon.
+Venture underwater to snorkel or dive (extra fee to dive), meet islanders to learn about their culture and the missionaries who made their home here, or go on a hike with your naturalists.

 Begin your exploration of the “Dangerous Archipelago” in Pukarua, where you’ll be greeted by traditional dancers.
 Navigate reefs and islets during a day at sea and then in true expedition mode, explore one of the uninhabited atolls such as Tahanea.
-After a festive welcome with traditional dancers in Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve, learn about the island’s pearl industry, and walk its pristine beaches.
-Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive.
+Continue to Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve.
+Snorkel the protected reefs or ride the current into the lagoon on a world famous drift dive (extra fee to dive).

-Arrive in Papeete, French Polynesia and take a tour of Tahiti before your overnight flight home.
+Arrive in Papeete, French Polynesia and take a tour before your overnight flight home.